logicmonitor/lm-powershell-module/Documentation/Set-LMWebsite.md

 ### Returns a LogicMonitor.Website object containing the updated configuration.
 ## NOTES
 This function requires a valid LogicMonitor API authentication.
+It enforces strict validation rules for TestLocation parameters to prevent invalid combinations.

 ## RELATED LINKS